LuisOC89/Caesar_Cypher_Python/README.md

 <img src="images/GifFromVideo3.gif" width="600">

 This program is a version of the Caesar Cypher using Python 3.
 It works!!!
-If you want to send a message to somebody and you dont want somebody_else_that_doesnt_know_nothing_about_cyphers_programming_or_internet to know what your message says, you can use this program.
+If you want to send a message (✉️) to somebody and you dont want somebody_else_that_doesnt_know_nothing_about_cyphers_programming_or_internet to know what your ✉️ says, you can use this program.
 If you want to know more about the Caesar Cypher itself, watch the next video (click on the screen below).

 <a href="https://www.youtube.com/watch?v=sMOZf4GN3oc">
 <img src="http://i3.ytimg.com/vi/sMOZf4GN3oc/maxresdefault.jpg" alt="The Caesar Cipher"" width="600">